Kevin Brownlow

 Kevin Brownlow (born Robert Kevin Brownlow; 2 June 1938) is a British film historian, television documentary-maker, filmmaker, author, and film editor.
 He is best known for his work documenting the history of the silent era, having become interested in silent film at the age of eleven.
 This interest grew into a career spent documenting and restoring film.
 Brownlow has rescued many silent films and their history.
 His initiative in interviewing many largely forgotten, elderly film pioneers in the 1960s and 1970s preserved a legacy of early mass-entertainment cinema.
+In 1981, he received a BAFTA Outstanding British Contribution to Cinema Award at the 34th British Academy Film Awards.
 He received an Academy Honorary Award at the 2nd Annual Governors Awards given by the Academy of Motion Picture Arts and Sciences on 13 November 2010.
 This was the first occasion on which an Academy Honorary Award was given to a film preservationist.

 Early life

 Brownlow was born in Crowborough, Sussex, the only child of Thomas Brownlow, an Irish commercial artist making film posters for The Rank Organisation and Disney, and his wife Ninya (née Fortnum), also an artist, who was the daughter of a Governor of Trinidad and Tobago.
 He grew up in Finchley Road, north London.
 His first exposure to films came at prep school, where films rented from Wallace Heaton were screened.
 He attended Haileybury, where his contemporaries included John Howard Davies.
 He was rejected from national service owing to short-sightedness.
 He began collecting silent films at the age of 11, and aged 15, he began apprenticing in the British film industry: he began as an office boy, and within five days was assigned as a trainee assistant editor, becoming an editor in 1958, working on a string of documentaries.
 Writing fan letters to silent film directors, he began to strike up a correspondence with figures from silent-era cinema.